Surviving loved ones of homicide victims are left with a lifetime of grief. We offer services that support them and promote their healing.

 We propose victim-related legislation and advocate for policy that impacts the rights of crime victims at the state level.

-The NCVAN Victim Service Practitioner Certification Academy provides practitioners who work with victims of crime with an opportunity to receive 40+ hours of substantial training to bolster their knowledge and experience.
-Attendees can receive certification as a Victim Service Practitioner.
+The 2023 NCVAN Fall Victim Service Practitioner Certification Academy provides practitioners who work with victims of crime with an opportunity to receive 40+ hours of substantial training to bolster their knowledge and experience.
+Attendees are eligible to receive certification as a Victim Service Practitioner.